HOW DEMENTIA WELLINGTON CAN HELP

 You could also consider using a private homecare provider.

 TIPS TO LIVE WELL WHEN SUPPORTING SOMEONE WITH DEMENTIA

 When you are the main support for a person with dementia, it’s crucial that you take care of yourself as well.
 This means making sure you access the help and services you’re eligible for and getting help from family and friends whenever possible.

 Respite care allows you to have a break from the hands-on work of caring, while offering a person with dementia the opportunity for cognitive stimulation and social activity, such as a local day programme.
 Often respite care is funded by the DHB.

-Your Dementia Advisor will be able to provide advice for your specific situation, but Alzheimers NZ has a really helpful booklet available for people supporting someone with dementia.
+Your Dementia Advisor will be able to provide advice for your specific situation.

 Respite care can be in a day programme or in a short-term residential care facility that’s funded by your local District Health Board (DHB).
 Talk to your Dementia Advisor to find out the respite available for you.